-The Company's carefully selected 1,650km of exploration landholdings at Yarri are close to existing mining operations with dedicated haul roads nearby, and ore processing facilities typically within 50-100km.
+The Company's carefully selected 1,650km2 of exploration landholdings at Yarri (Figure 1) are close to existing mining operations with dedicated haul roads nearby, and ore processing facilities typically within 50-100km.

-The Company continues to work-up further quality gold targets, with a focus on testing positions that offer potential for 'stand-alone' scale, as well as RC drilling of proven prospects to delineate near-surface mineralised material (Figure 5).
+The Company continues to work-up further quality gold targets, testing positions that offer potential for 'stand-alone' scale, as well as RC drilling of proven prospects to delineate near-surface mineralised material.
 In this infrastructure-rich area, even modest scale gold mineralisation has potential to be commercialised, as underscored by the \$10M sale of the Company's Hobbes tenement in 2024.